 Sundowners Syndrome: Facts, Misconceptions, & Tips for Care

 "Sundowners syndrome," "sundowning," and other similar terms are commonly used in hospitals and long-term care environments when older patients become confused or agitated in the late afternoon, evening, or nighttime.
 But did you know that the whole concept of sundowning is somewhat controversial?
 This topic makes some caregivers and medical professionals uncomfortable for exactly that reason.
-They believe that opportunities for better care and treatment of patients with dementia may get missed as a result of this concept being too casually used to explain problematic behavior.
+They believe that opportunities for better care and treatment of patients with dementia may get missed due to this concept being too casually used to explain problematic behavior.

-That's why it's essential to understand what sundowning really is—and what it's not.
-Once you know how and why terminology like "sundown syndrome" gets applied (or misapplied) to various behaviors, you can take actions that may lead to a better quality of life for both you and the person you care about.
+That's why it's essential to understand what sundowning is—and what it's not.
+When you know how and why terminology like "sundown syndrome" gets applied (or misapplied) to various behaviors, you can take steps to improve the quality of life for the person you care about.
 This article will help clarify some of the popular misconceptions you may have encountered.

 What Is Sundowning?

-Sundowning is best described as a subjective phenomenon in which older adults or people with dementia are observed as having heightened confusion, agitation, or other troubling behavior when the sun is setting or after it becomes dark.
+Sundowning is described as a subjective phenomenon in which older adults or people with dementia experience heightened confusion, agitation, or other troubling behavior when the sun is setting or after it becomes dark.
 Patients who display this phenomenon are often labeled as "sundowners."
-Other common, interchangeable terms for this phenomenon include:

 Sundowning terminology does appear in many medical journals and textbooks; however, the definitions and conceptual frameworks often vary significantly from one source to the next.
 Plus, nobody seems to know exactly where or when the terminology first originated.

 So here's the key point to take away: Sundowning describes the debated phenomenon of late-day or nighttime behavioral problems, but it doesn't explain the phenomenon.
-In order to explain it, you have to find an underlying cause, which may differ from one individual to another.
+To explain it, you have to find an underlying cause, which may differ from one individual to another.

 Among most people labeled as sundowners, dementia is a major contributing factor.
-The percentage of dementia patients who display sundowning behavior has been estimated to be as low as 2.4 percent or as high as 66 percent.1 The phenomenon is said to affect up to 20 percent of people with Alzheimer's disease.2
+According to an article in Psychiatry Investigation, the percentage of dementia patients who display sundowning behavior has been estimated to be as low as 2.4 percent or as high as 66 percent.
+The phenomenon is said to affect up to 20 percent of people with Alzheimer's disease.

 Have you ever become cranky and restless after a long day that left you feeling exhausted yet wired?
-It's probably fair to say that everyone has felt that way at some point in their lives, especially during childhood.
-Many adults experience that feeling on a regular basis due to poor sleep and demanding work and family schedules.
+It's probably fair to say that everyone has felt that way at some point in their lives.
+Many adults experience that feeling regularly due to poor sleep and demanding work and family schedules.
 From that perspective, becoming moody when the sun goes down is a rather common human experience.
 But some people believe that sundowning deserves to be treated as a separate phenomenon given that the behaviors and mood swings of so-called sundowners tend to be more extreme.

-What do you think?
 Try putting yourself in the shoes of an elderly person with dementia.
 Even small, simple tasks would be mentally and physically challenging.
 After a full day of activities, perhaps without adequate breaks for rest, you'd likely be completely exhausted.
-And you may have a lot of built-up anxiety from trying to meet the expectations of your caregivers while struggling to express your own needs.
+And you may have a lot of built-up anxiety from trying to meet your caregivers' expectations while struggling to express your own needs.
 Now add in some possible discomfort caused by medications or other medical issues.
 Would you be able to rest easy?
-Or might all of your mental and physical challenges feel more intense and hard to cope with?
+Or might all of your mental and physical challenges feel more intense and harder to cope with?

-Sundowning behavior is generally considered to be any kind of disruptive personal conduct that occurs in the hours between sunset and sunrise.
+Sundowning behavior is generally considered any kind of disruptive personal conduct in the hours between sunset and sunrise.
 When people describe sundown syndrome symptoms, they are usually referring to observable behaviors or feelings such as: